jump-dev/MathOptInterface.jl/docs/src/submodules/Utilities/overview.md

  7. Un-typed vector functions, e.g., [`VectorOfVariables`](@ref)
  8. Typed vector functions, e.g., [`VectorAffineFunction`](@ref)

 The tuples can contain more than one element.
-Typed-sets should be speficied without their type parameter, i.e., `MOI.LessThan`, not `MOI.LessThan{Float64}`.
+Typed-sets must be specified without their type parameter, i.e., `MOI.LessThan`, not `MOI.LessThan{Float64}`.

 Here is an example: